andersonvom/flashlight/README.md

 ### Preferences

-* **Do not turn off on Power Button**
+* **Run in Background**
-Keeps the flashlight on even after pressing the power button and locking the screen (to save precious battery if you're running out of it)
+Keeps the flashlight running in background so you can keep using the phone (or maybe save precious battery time by turning off the screen)